Getting Started With a Mortgage Broker

 • Do you have any dependents?

-How long your interview takes will depend on the complexity of the case, but the brokers we work with fully understand that people lead busy lives and may have time constraints.
-They can be flexible and accommodating, and will fit your consultation around your schedule.
+How long your interview takes will depend on the case’s complexity, but the brokers we work with fully understand that people lead busy lives and may have time constraints.
+They can be flexible and accommodating and will fit your consultation around your schedule.

 Did you know… An Online Mortgage Advisor broker has access to more deals than any comparison site.